 Challenge yourself to ask questions about your finances

-Are you a week into January and already questioning the overly optimistic New Year’s resolutions you may have set for yourself?
+Are you already questioning the overly optimistic New Year’s resolutions you may have set for yourself?
 It’s not too late to revise and reset these resolutions now!

-Here are five achievable financial goals to tick off your list during 2018.
+Here are five achievable financial goals to tick off your list.
 Not only will it feel great to have met these goals, achieving them could save you a lot of money in the long term!

 1. Review my superannuation benefits